Skip to content

 All about the people.

 This is everything related to the people of the shared universe.
-I have folders for ancestries, classes, cultures, NPCs, and organizations.
+I have folders for Characters, Classes, Cultures, Organizations, and Origins.

 Cultures is a newer section that I use to detail any prominent cultures within the setting.